RocketChat/docs-old/guides/user-guides/message-actions.md

 To edit a message, click on the **edit** option on the message actions menu.
 You can also place your cursor in the message box and press the **Up arrow** to edit your last message.

 _The administrator of the Rocket.Chat server sets the permissions for who can edit messages from other users.
-By default, only administrators, moderators, and owners of the channels can edit messages from other users._
+By default, only administrators, moderators, and channel owners can edit messages from other users._

 ## Draft messages